 A, Recent findings: A summary of our recent research and findings is given in [Lupatsch-2016a].
 We found evidence of increased risks of childhood leukaemia and CNS tumours among children exposed to higher levels of natural background radiation (terrestrial gamma and cosmic radiation) [Spycher-2015a, 2015b, 2015c].
 Young children living in the immediate proximity (<100m) of highways were found to have an increased leukaemia risk [Spycher-2015d].
 We found little evidence of associations between childhood leukaemia and commonly used measures of population mixing [Lupatsch-2015b, c] or for associations between leukaemia risk and socioeconomic status [Adam-2015].
-However, we did find evidence of a temporal association between childhood leukaemia and periods of rapid population growth in Swiss municipalities [Lupatsch-2016d].
-We found evidence for spatio-temporal clustering of leukaemia around the time of birth, but not around the time of diagnosis [Kreis-2016].
+However we did find evidence of a temporal association between childhood leukaemia and periods of rapid population growth in Swiss municipalities [Lupatsch-2016d].
+We found evidence for spatio-temporal clustering of leukaemia around the time of birth but not around the time of diagnosis [Kreis-2016] and this clustering was associated with the TEL-AML1 (ETV6-RUNX1) cytogenetic subtype [Kreis-2017].
+In contrast, we found little evidence of purely spatial clustering for childhood leukaemia [Konstantinoudis-2017].

-B, Ongoing studies: In ongoing studies we are investigating whether: i) Childhood cancer is associated with increased air concentrations of benzene and NO2; ii) Childhood leukaemia is associated with perinatal characteristics (including parental age, birth order, age difference to next older sibling, and birth weight); iii) Cases of childhood leukaemia born close in time and space to another case (clustered cases) differ from non-clustered cases with respect to diagnostic, socioeconomic characteristics and environmental exposures; and iv) whether there is evidence for spatial clustering in Switzerland.
+B, Ongoing studies: In ongoing studies we are investigating whether: i) Childhood cancer is associated with increased air concentrations of benzene and NO2: ii) Childhood leukaemia is associated with perinatal characteristics (including parental age, birth order, age difference to next older sibling, and birth weight); iii) There is spatial clustering of childhood cancers other than leukaemia; and iv) There are specific areas of increased risk of childhood cancers in Switzerland (disease mapping).
 Furthermore, we are v) collaborating in an international case control study on the association between childhood cancer and proximity to power lines.